Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 The special option `--- Please Select ---` will always be present to denote an "empty" state.

+## `multiple`

+* Type: boolean

+If set to true renders the HTML select with the multiple attribute so that multiple options may be selected.

 ## `required`

 * Type: boolean

-Controls the `required` attribute of the HTML input element.
+Controls the `required` attribute of the HTML select element.
-Setting this key to `true` has the effect that an option other than `--- Please Select ---` must be selected to pass validation.
+Setting this key to `true` has the following effects:

+- for single-select: any option other than `--- Please Select ---` must be selected to pass validation.
+- for multi-select: at least one option must be selected to pass validation.

 # Task Module *linuxfabrik.clf.text_input*